All About the CAMINO EXPERIENCE

 You may also find that your family members and friends are a bit concerned about you embarking on this unknown adventure on your own.

-Joining this group can give your family and friends the peace of mind to know that you will be greeted at your starting point and accompanied for your first five days on the Camino trail.
+Joining this group can give your family and friends the peace of mind to know that you will be greeted at your starting point and accompanied by an experienced guide for the first five days of your pilgrimage.

 Whether you are rarin’ to go, slightly scared, or shaking in your boots (and your family and friends are feeling the same, on your behalf), I will be with you to facilitate your successful start.
 And by the time we reach Pamplona, you will have the knowledge and confidence you need to reach your Camino destination.